Barashkov-GO/openGL-3D-Tube/readme.txt

 5 - to get figure textured
 6 - to save scene into scene file
 7 - to load scene outo scene file
+8, 9, 0 - to change ambient, diffuse and specular first coefficients

 spacebar - for polygonmode (on/off)
 t - for twin animation